k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/07_fabric_kafkaSSL_support.md

 ### Step 1 - On Fabric 6.x and Higher Versions

 Configure the IIDFinder to connect to Kafka with SSL support per node.
-The assumption is that the IIDFinder is already configured with basic connections to Kafka in non SSL / TLS modes:
+The assumption is that the IIDFinder is already configured with basic connections to Kafka in non-SSL / TLS modes:

 ~~~bash
 sed -i s@#SSL_ENABLED=.*@SSL_ENABLED=true@g $K2_HOME/config/iifConfig.ini